Lee-folkes/Single-Page-Design-Portfolio/README.md

 ### What I learned

-During this task I improved my usage of CSS custom properties, using them to pre-define font sizes for different layouts.
-I also learnt how to customise the swiper to make it resposive by editing the values for different breakpoints.
+During this challege I improved my usage of CSS custom properties, using them to pre-define font sizes for different layouts.
+I also learnt how to customise the swiper to make it resposive by editing the values for different breakpoints in JS.
 See Code snippets below:

+CSS Custom Properties Snippet:
 ```css
  --fs-body: var(--fs-300);
     --fs-heading-l: var(--fs-900);